Daniel Pauly

-Dr. Sir Daniel Pauly is a French-born marine biologist, well known for his work in studying human impacts on global fisheries and in 2020 was the most cited fisheries scientist in the world.
+Daniel Pauly is a French-born marine biologist, well known for his work in studying human impacts on global fisheries and in 2020 was the most cited fisheries scientist in the world.
 He is a professor and the project leader of the Sea Around Us initiative at the Institute for the Oceans and Fisheries at the University of British Columbia.
 He also served as Director of the UBC Fisheries Centre from November 2003 to October 2008.

 In February 2023 Pauly was the co-recipient of the 2023 Tyler Prize for Environmental Achievement, with Ussif Rashid Sumaila.
 The award has been described as the ‘Nobel Prize for the Environment.’

 Biography

 Pauly was born in Paris, France.
 He grew up, however, in La Chaux de Fonds, Switzerland in what was called a strange "Dickensian" childhood where he was forced to stay as a live-in servant to a new family.
 For the first 16 years of his life, Pauly lived an inward life as he was mixed race in an all-white town, finding solace in books/reading and model construction.
-At 16 he ran away and put himself through high school in Wuppertal, Germany after one year working with disabled people for a local church-run institution.
+At 16 he ran away and put himself through high school in Wuppertal, Germany.
+After one year working with disabled people for a local church-run institution.
 His work led to a scholarship to the University of Kiel.

 It was at the University of Kiel where Pauly decided on fisheries biology.
 He said he wanted to work in the tropics because he felt that he would "fit in" better there.
 He also wanted to devote his life to an applied job where he could help people.

 He did a master's degree at Kiel University at Gotthilf Hempel lab on "The ecology and fishery of a small West African lagoon".
 Pauly then spent two years conducting trawling surveys as a member of a German-Indonesian project aiming at introducing this relatively new gear.
 He began to write on tropical fisheries management; later his emphasis switched to global fisheries trends and conservation.

 Pauly completed his Ph.D. at Kiel University in Germany supervised by Hempel, in which he established strong relationships between the surface area of gills and the growth of fishes and aquatic (gill-breathing) invertebrates.
 His dissertation laid the foundation for his Gill-Oxygen Limitation Theory, which he would later develop in more detail.

 Daniel Pauly in conversation with Silver Donald Cameron about his work.

 After his Ph.D., Pauly worked for 15 years at the International Center for Living and Aquatic Resources Management (ICLARM), in Manila, Philippines.
 Early in his career at ICLARM, Pauly worked in the tropics and developed new methods for estimating fish populations.
 Pauly helped to design, implement, and perfect methods using length-frequency data instead of the age of fish to estimate parameters of fisheries statistics such as growth and mortality.